MihailJP/fontforge-variable-font/README.md

 dialog is shown to select (one or more) named instances.
 If a non-variable font is selected, simply opens that font.

+> [!NOTE]
+> If an empty list gets shown, the font does not have any named instances.
+> Use 'By parameter' in such case.

 ##### By parameter

 Like above, but the second dialog is not to select a named instance, but to specify design axis parameters.

+> [!TIP]
+> Valid range will be shown together with the name for each axis.

 #### Generate a variable font